Derek-Jones/ESEUR-code-data/README.md

 [Plots of the data](http://www.knosof.co.uk/ESEUR/figures/index.html).

+**column-names.csv** column names appearing in each csv.xz file.

-To install all of the R library packages used by the code type:
+To install all the R library packages used by the code type:

   source("install.R")